How to Attract More Shoppers to your Outdoor Market Booth

 They’ll also be more likely to remember you after the market.
 How many booths and vendors did they walk past or into that day?
 How many did they get to feel comfortable, refreshed and better walking out than they did coming in?
 Hopefully just one; yours!

-It increases the perceived value
+It increases perceived value

-Thank you for another very informative article.
+1. Thank you for another very informative article.
 It’s been very helpful!